PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 by expert groups like CPIC and DPWG.
 This document explains how this process works within the `Phenotyper` and `Reporter` modules of the PharmCAT tool.

-{:info}
+{:.info}
-> It is important to note that all guideline information discussed below is authored by the source expert groups and not by PharmCAT.
+> All guideline information discussed below is authored by the source expert groups and not by PharmCAT.
 PharmCAT attempts to use the information as the guideline authors intended and to transform the data as little as possible to make it work with the application.